 - Evidence-based therapy

 With the right trauma treatment program, it is possible to manage the symptoms of PTSD while recovering from drug or alcohol addiction.
+The same holds true for any other combination of addiction and a trauma-related condition.
 A treatment specialist can work with a client to identify co-occurring disorders and develop an appropriate treatment plan that includes detox, rehab, and aftercare.

-Learn More About Trauma and Addiction at Women’s Recovery
+Learn More About Addiction and Trauma at Women’s Recovery

-If you would like to learn more about trauma and addiction, then contact Women’s Recovery at 833.754.0554.
-We offer comprehensive care for all types of addictions and mental disorders at our addiction program in CO. to find out more about your treatment options, call us today.
+If you would like to learn more about trauma and addiction, just call Women’s Recovery at 833.754.0554.
+We offer comprehensive care for all types of addictions and mental disorders at our addiction program in CO.
+To find out more about your treatment options, contact us today.
 We can help you get on the path to recovery.